 Investing in commercial property is a lower risk involved country, and any investor investing is assured of the safety of the commercial property security.
 Moreover, the central place of Turkey gives it protection as various agencies invest more in security matters to strengthen the relationship between the Europe and Asia continents.

 Commercial property investments are the future earnings; creating time to execute the plan on the best country to invest in establishes the advantage of choosing the country with minimal risk attached to the investment.
-However, the best place for commercial property investment is in Turkey with minimal legal requirements and taxes obligation.
+However, the best place for buying commercial property and property investment in Turkey with minimal legal requirements and taxes obligation is Istanbul Property.